azabiong/vim-highlighter/README.md

 ## Key Map

-  The plugin uses several key mappings which you can assign in the configuration file.
+  The plugin uses the following default key mappings which you can assign in the configuration file.
   ```vim
     let HiSet   = 'f<CR>'           " normal, visual
     let HiErase = 'f<BS>'           " normal, visual